tanut2539/cloud-sdk-swift/README.md

 ## License

 KenticoCloud Swift SDK is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.